-The functional currency of the Company and its Israeli subsidiary is the U.S. dollar, as the U.S. dollar is the currency of the primary economic environment in which the Company has operated and expects to continue to operate in the foreseeable future.
-The Company's and its Israeli subsidiary's operations are currently primarily conducted in Israel and a significant portion of its expenses are currently paid in U.S. dollars.
-Financing activities including loans and cash investments, are mainly made in U.S. dollars.
+The functional currency of the Company and its subsidiaries (with the exception of Germany, Australia, and Japan) is the U.S. dollar, as the U.S. dollar is the currency of the primary economic environment in which the Company has operated and expects to continue to operate in the foreseeable future.
+Currently, the operations of these subsidiaries and the Company are primarily conducted in Israel, and a significant portion of its expenses are paid in U.S. dollars.
+Financing activities, including loans and cash investments are primarily made in U.S. dollars.